This tutorial guides you on how to install OpenVPN on Mac using Tunnelblick, Viscosity, or the OpenVPN Connect Client.

 - You work from home and you need to connect to a VPN in order to access the company network and resources;

-- You are using a VPN service that does not offer a custom-built, native VPN application;
+- You are using a VPN service that does not offer a custom-built, native VPN software;

 - You are subscribed to a VPN service, but you prefer to connect using a light, open-source OpenVPN Mac client;